AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 For maintenance updates prior to 2022, see [Previous Maintenance Updates](#previous-maintenance-updates)

+## Updates in September 2022

++++**Maintenance Update on September 1, 2022**

+**Metadata updates for the Adobe Workfront for Experience Manager Assets and Assets Essentials integrations**

+*Integrations*

+Metadata automatically pushes when you add an asset to a linked folder.

+Previously, metadata would push only when you added an asset using the Add new drop-down menu.

+**Cannot approve or reject hours on an issue**

+*Issues*

+When a user attempts to approve or reject hours on the Hours tab of an issue, the Approve and Reject buttons are missing.

+**Converting an issue to a project using a template displays an incorrect error message**

+*Issues*

+When converting an issue to a project using a template and an error is encountered, the user is shown a page with the message "The Project no longer exists" instead of the correct error message that explains the cause of the failed conversion.

+**Cannot create proof for files over 1.5GB**

+*Workfront Proof*

+When creating a new proof, if a user uploads a file larger than 1.5GB then filename will turn red and the proof is prevented from being created.

++++

 ## Updates in August 2022

 +++**Maintenance Update on August 25, 2022**